-In addition, Amended Stipulation Condition 3 provides for ridiculously short setbacks of 25 feet between solar fences and neighbors' yards/land and 150 feet between solar equipment and neighbors' houses.
-Based on these setbacks, the Application does not comply with the requirement in OAC 4906-4-08(D)(4)(e) for "photographic simulations or artist's pictorial sketches of the proposed facility from public vantage points that cover the range of landscapes, viewer groups, and types of scenic resources found within the study area."
+In addition, Condition 3 provides for ridiculously short setbacks of 25 feet between solar fences and neighbors' yards/land and 150 feet between solar equipment and neighbors' houses.
+Based on these setbacks, the record does not contain the "photographic simulations or artist's pictorial sketches of the proposed Project from public vantage points that cover the range of landscapes, viewer groups, and types of scenic resources found within the study area" required by OAC 4906-4-08(D)(4)(e).
 The photographic simulations in the Application's Visual Resource Assessment do not depict the views from these setbacks.
 Figure 9 of the assessment shows views from 300, 600, and 900 feet away, but not from 25 or 150 feet away.
 Applic., Exh.
 I, pdf p.
-61. Moreover, because Angelina could decide to install 15-foot high solar panels as allowed by the Application, its simulations fail to portray the panels' appearance at elevations of eight feet above the seven foot fences at the close distances allowed by the setbacks in Amended Stipulation Condition 3.
+61. Moreover, because Angelina could decide to install 15-foot high solar panels as allowed by the Application, its simulations fail to portray the panels' appearance at elevations of eight feet above the seven foot fences at the close distances allowed by the setbacks in Condition 3.